Agile-Ventures-Pvt-LTD/AI_Training_Batch_May_2026/submissions/capstone/capstone-03/cap-001_sleepsia_quality_intelligence_control_tower/mohammad-anas/test-report.md

 The MCP server is assigned only to the M365 Guidance Specialist and is explicitly non-blocking to the core quality decision.

-The MCP-unavailable scenario passed because the core quality workflow continued.
+The MCP-unavailable scenario ed because the core quality workflow continued.

 ## 8. Interactive Experience Validation